 Dean Cain | Detective James “Woody” Wood

 Dean Cain was born Dean George Tanaka in Mount Clemens, Michigan, to actress Sharon Thomas Cain and Roger Tanaka.
 His mother married his adoptive father, director Christopher Cain, when Dean was three.
-Though he grew up in Malibu and attended Santa Monica Huigh School, his career plans favored professional football over acting.
-While at Princeton, he completed a history major, dated Brooke Shields for two years, and set an NCAA record for interceptions in a season.
+Though he grew up in Malibu and attended Santa Monica High School, his career plans favored professional football over acting.
+While at Princeton, he completed a History major and set an NCAA record for interceptions in a season.
 After signing with the Buffalo Bills, a knee injury ended his pro career before it began.
-Though he had already played a part in his father's The Stone Boy (1984), he went through the usual route of commercials and tv-parts (notably, Beverly Hills, 90210 (1990) in 1990) before landing his break-through role as Superman/Clark Kent in the series Lois & Clark: The New Adventures of Superman.
+Though he had already played a part in his father's The Stone Boy, he tackled minor television and commercial roles (notably, Beverly Hills, 90210) before landing his break-through role as Superman/Clark Kent in the series Lois & Clark: The New Adventures of Superman.
 He is a regular on Fox News and in 2018, was sworn in as a Reserve Police Officer for the St. Anthony Police Department in St. Anthony, Idaho.

 Sarah Jane Morris | Alexis “Lexy” McGuire

 Sarah Jane Morris was born on April 12, 1977 in Memphis, Tennessee.
 She is an actress and producer, known for her appearances on Brothers & Sisters, Coyote Ugly, and Seven Pounds.
 She has been married to Ned Brower since February 19, 2005.
 They have two children.
 From 2015-2017, she starred in a recurring role on the NBC series The Night Shift.

 Earl Billings | Dr. Kermit Gosnell